In this article, you will learn

 2.3.
 Tab "Transform & General Settings"

-In the tab Transform & General Settings, functions with slightly varying options are available depending on the selected object.
+The tab Transform & General Settings offers functions with slightly different options depending on the selected object.
 The tab is divided into two sections: Transform and General Settings.

 Transform

-In the section Transform, the position and shape of the selected object are defined.
-The individual options may be active or inactive, depending on the selected tool.
+The settings section Transform defines the position and shape of the selected object are defined.
+Individual options are enabled or disabled depending on the selected tool.

-Figure 6: The Settings options in the Transform area for a selected VDP Rectangle element
+Figure 6: Settings options available in the section Transform for a selected VDP Rectangle element

 The following settings are available for selected objects:

-- Origin and X or Y [38] – the origin of the selected object defines the starting point of the transformation, i.e., the point from which the transformation is applied.
-The X and Y coordinates specify the position of this origin point.
+- Origin and X or Y [38] – the origin defines the starting point for transformations, i.e., the reference point from which the transformation is applied.
+The X and Y coordinates specify the position of the selected origin point.

-- Length [39] – the length of the object can only be edited when a VDP Image, VDP Barcode tool, or a VDP Object Creation tool is selected.
+- Width and Height [39] – the width and height of the object can only be modified when a VDP Image Tool, VDP Barcode Tool, or a VDP Object Creation Tool is selected.

-- Rotate [40] – Objects can be rotated as desired.
-Rotate is only available when using the VDP Image, VDP Barcode tool, or a VDP Object Creation tools.
+- Rotate [40] – objects can be rotated as desired.
+Rotate is only available when a VDP Image Tool, VDP Barcode Tool, or a VDP Object Creation Tool is selected.

-- Mirror [41] – Objects can be mirrored horizontally or vertically.
-This option is available only when using the VDP Image, VDP Barcode, or VDP Object tools.
+- Mirror [41] – objects can be mirrored either horizontally or vertically.
+This option is only available when using a VDP Image Tool, VDP Barcode Tool, or a VDP Object Creation Tool.

-- Arrange [42] – moves the selected object to the forward or backward within the current layer.
+- Arrange [42] – moves the selected object to the forward or backward within the currently active layer.

-- Convert Path Point [43] – using the Direct Selection Tool, an anchor point on the path can be selected and converted to either a curve point or a corner point by clicking the corresponding icon.
+- Convert Path Point [43] – using the Direct Selection Tool, an anchor point on a path can be selected and converted into a curve point or a corner point by clicking the corresponding icon.

-- Smoothing Type [44] – the smoothing type allows modification of the shape of a curve point.
-The following smoothing types are available: None, Symmetric, Catmull-rom, Continuous, and Geometric.
+- Smoothing Type [44] – by selecting a smoothing option, the shape of a curve point can be modified.
+Five different options are available: None, Symmetric, Catmull-rom, Continuous, and Geometric.

-- Close Path [45] – this option automatically closes an open path by connecting its start and end points.
+- Close Path [45] – this option automatically closes an open path by connecting its end point to the starting point.

 -